kethu-seshu/TDS_pro1/Readme.md

 # LLM-Based Automation Agent

-## Project Overview
+## Overview
-This project implements an intelligent automation agent that can handle various tasks using natural language processing and LLM capabilities.
+This project is an automation agent that processes diverse operational and business tasks using an LLM (GPT-4o-Mini).
+The agent accepts plain-English instructions, executes multi-step operations, and produces verifiable outputs.
+It is designed to integrate into a Continuous Integration (CI) pipeline to streamline processes at DataWorks Solutions.

 ## Features
-- Task parsing using GPT-4o-Mini
+- Task execution powered by GPT-4o-Mini
-- Secure file operations
+- Secure and controlled file operations
-- Supports multiple task types
-- API-based task execution
+- API-based task execution and verification
+- Multi-step automation for logs, reports, and code artifacts
+- Compliance with security constraints (no file deletions or external data access)

 ## Pre-requisites
 - Docker